mlagally/W3C-Work/Core TD profile for HTTP-REST.md

 softwareRevision | js_string |
 loc_latitude | js_number  | Text string representation of latitude as defined in annex H of ISO-6709
 loc_longitude | js_number  | Text string representation of longitude as defined in annex H of ISO-6709
+loc_altitude | js_number  | Text string representation of altitude as defined in annex H of ISO-6709
 loc_height | js_number  | Text string representation of height as defined in annex H of ISO-6709
+loc_depth | js_number  | Text string representation of depth as defined in annex H of ISO-6709

-If a location is provided, all three location MUST be present.
+If a location is provided, loc_latitude and loc_longitude MUST be present.
+Only one of loc_altitude, loc_height and loc_depth MAY be present.

 ### Properties